Adversarial Guitar Amplifier Modelling With Unpaired Data: Experiments

 \section{Experiments}

 Our proposed modelling approach was tested on two different problems.
-In the first scenario, which is a toy problem, the signal contained in both the input and target datasets is recorded from the same guitar.
+In the first scenario the signal contained in both the input and target datasets is recorded from the same guitar.
 In this case, the specific instrument in each dataset is identical, and the modelling task is to recreate the effects processing applied to the input signal.
-Although not realistic, this scenario is relevant because it allows the use of supervised metrics on evaluating non-supervised training methods.
+Although not realistic, this scenario is relevant because it allows the use of supervised metrics to evaluate our unsupervised training method.

-In the second (more realistic) scenario, the input dataset is the unprocessed audio recorded from one guitar, and the target dataset is audio that has been recorded from a different guitar, and has audio effects processing applied to it.
+In the second (more realistic) scenario, the input dataset is the unprocessed audio recorded from one guitar, and the target dataset is audio that has been recorded from a different guitar, after audio effects processing has been applied to it.
 In this case, the modelling task implicitly includes transforming the tone of one guitar into another, as well as recreating the effects processing applied to that guitar.
 The two experiments are depicted in Fig.~\ref{fig:datasetup}.
-As a baseline, the time-domain discriminator from MelGAN \cite{kumar2019melgan} was used during both experiments.